Keywords for commit messages

 }

-In several parts of the simulator, loops iterate over particle or node containers whose size is returned as size_t
+In several parts of the simulator, loops iterate over particle or node containers whose size is returned as size_t.
+Since OpenMP requires a signed integer loop counter, we must convert size_t to int.

-To ensure clarity and safety, always use static_cast<int>
+To ensure clarity and safety, always use static_cast<int> instead of the C-style (int) cast.

 Rationale:

-is the C++ standard and makes the conversion intention explicit.
+static_cast<int> is the C++ standard and makes the conversion intention explicit.

 - It prevents unsafe or ambiguous conversions allowed by the C-style cast.